raspberrypilearning/getting-started-crumble/en/step_6.md

 --- /print-only ---

-Now let's get a bit creative with our motor!
-Let's code a program that will tell the motor to go forward, then stop, go in reverse, then stop, and then repeat all of that three times.
+Now create a program to tell the motor to go forward, then stop, go in reverse, then stop, and does all of that three times!

 --- task ---

+Build on the program you already have.

+* Go to the `Control`{:class="crumblecontrol"} blocks menu and drag out a `wait 1.0 seconds`{:class="crumblecontrol"} block.

-Building on the program that we already have, grab a `wait 1.0 seconds`{:class="crumblecontrol"} block from the `Control`{:class="crumblecontrol"} blocks palette, and add it under the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block.
+* Add the new block below the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block.

 ![Add a wait](images/motorstage1.png)

-Get another `motor`{:class="crumbleinputoutput"} block and toggle the direction so it becomes a `motor 1 STOP`{:class="crumbleinputoutput"} block, and add it under the `wait`{:class="crumblecontrol"} block.
+* Get another `motor`{:class="crumbleinputoutput"} block and toggle the direction so it becomes a `motor 1 STOP`{:class="crumbleinputoutput"} block.

+* Add the new block below the `wait`{:class="crumblecontrol"} block.

 ![Add a motor stop](images/motorstage2.png)

-Next, we'll add another `wait`{:class="crumblecontrol"} block but this time get a `wait 100 milliseconds`{:class="crumblecontrol"} block, and connect under the `motor 1 STOP`{:class="crumbleinputoutput"} block.
+* Next, add a `wait 100 milliseconds`{:class="crumblecontrol"} block below the `motor 1 STOP`{:class="crumbleinputoutput"} block.

 ![Add a wait](images/motorstage3.png)

-Note: Since 1,000 milliseconds = 1 second, 100 millseconds is one tenth of a second.
-This means that a `wait 100 milliseconds`{:class="crumblecontrol"} block and a `wait 0.1 seconds`{:class="crumblecontrol"} block do exactly the same thing.
-Take your pick!
+Note: A `wait 100 milliseconds`{:class="crumblecontrol"} block and a `wait 0.1 seconds`{:class="crumblecontrol"} block do exactly the same thing.

-So that is the motor start and motor stop section.
-The next section is the same except going in reverse rather than forward.
-The quickest way to do this is to copy the blocks we have.
+The code you have now makes the motor spin forward and then stop.
+The next section of code you need is the same, expect it should make the motor spin in reverse.
+The quickest way to create this code is to copy the blocks you already have.

  --- no-print ---